SteveJustin1963/tec-MINT/README.md

 - https://docs.google.com/spreadsheets/d/1uoJT1DG8Mu-oMqlK1f7USof6CF3R0vvWduXqJm4WmjY/
 - https://github.com/SteveJustin1963/tec-MINT/tree/main/code WIP

-MINT is a small forth like system for the tec-1 and other SBC or MCU.

 ## Glory to...
 In no order, John Hardy, Ken Boak, Craig Jones and Craig Hart-RIP and more folk have made a big breakthrough, read the announcement ...